hyperstack-org/hyperstack/docs/activerecord_api.md

 Sometimes outside of the render method you may need to insure an attribute (or a server side method) is loaded before proceeding.
 This is typically when you are building some kind of higher level store.

-The `load` takes a list of attributes (symbols) and will insure these are loaded.
+The `load` method takes a list of attributes (symbols) and will insure these are loaded.
 Load returns a promise that is resolved when the load completes, or can be passed a block that will execute when the load completes.

 ```ruby
 before_mount do